-15.2.4 The "immediate supervisor" is the first administrator having immediate jurisdiction over the grievant.
+15.2.4 The "immediate supervisor" is the administrator having immediate supervision over the grievant.

+15.3 Time Limits:

+A grievance must be filed within 30 days after the grievant knew or should have known of the event or situation which gave rise to the grievance.

-15.3 Time Limits: It is important that grievances be processed as rapidly as possible within the time limits specified at each level.
+It is important that grievances be processed as rapidly as possible within the time limits specified at each level.
+If a response is not provided for level 1 and level 2 within 10 days, the grievant may proceed to the next level.
+Only the Association determines whether to go to level 3.
 Every effort shall be made to expedite the process.
 The time limits may, however, be extended or shortened by mutual written agreement.
 In the event a grievance is filed at such a time that it cannot be processed through all the steps in this grievance procedure by the end of the academic year and, if left unresolved until the beginning of the following academic year, could result in harm to the grievant, the time limits set forth herein shall be reduced so that the procedure may be included prior to the end of the academic year or as soon thereafter as possible.

+Procedure:

+Required Informal Resolution step:

-15.4 Procedure: Anyone filing a grievance shall have tried to solve the problem in an informal way by meeting with his/her immediate supervisor(s) before Level One.
-Attendance at the informal meeting is normally between the employee and the immediate supervisor, but an employee may request Association representation if deemed prudent by the employee with at least one working days’ notice to the supervisor.When a grievance is not appropriate to address at Level One, the District and the Association shall mutually agree that the Association may initiate the grievance at Level Two.
+Anyone filing a grievance shall have tried to solve the problem in an informal way by meeting with his/her immediate supervisor(s) before Level One.
+Attendance at the informal meeting is normally between the employee and the immediate supervisor, but an employee may request Association representation if deemed prudent by the employee with at least one working days’ notice to the supervisor.
+If not resolved, a facilitated discussion/meeting may occur by mutual agreement (as to meeting attendees and facilitator) between the grievant and the supervisor prior to moving to Level 1.

+15.4.1 Level One

+If the issue is not resolved informally and the faculty member wishes to file a grievance, the grievant should present a completed grievance form (Insert Link) to the immediate supervisor, and provide a copy to the Director of HR.
+A written response from the Director of HR is due in 10 days.

+When a grievance is not appropriate to address at Level One, the District and the Association shall mutually agree that the Association may initiate the grievance at Level Two.
 In this case, the grievance statement shall be submitted at Level Two.

-15.4.1 Level One

-A grievance must be filed within 30 days after the grievant knew or should have known of the event or situation which gave rise to the grievance.
-A grievant who files a grievance shall first fill out Level One of the Grievance Form, have it time-stamped by the Human Resources Department.
-The grievant shall leave a copy with the Human Resources Department.
-The Human Resources Department shall be responsible for notifying the grievant's immediate supervisor.
-The grievant shall provide notification and a copy of the grievance to the Association if the Association is not responsible for filing the grievance.

-The statement of the grievance on the Grievance Form must include the following information:

-Name and position of the grievant

-The date on which the event or situation which gave rise to the grievance occurred or the date on which the grievant knew or should have known of the event or situation

-A statement of facts giving rise to the grievance

-Identification of all the provisions of this agreement claimed to have been violated, misinterpreted, or misapplied

-The date of the initial submission of the grievance in writing (Level One)

-The remedy or correction being sought

-The Grievance Form is included in Appendix V of this contract.
-The immediate supervisor shall meet with the grievant and respond to him/her in writing within ten (10) days of receipt of the grievance.

-15.4.2 Level Two
+Level Two

-If the grievant is not satisfied with the results of his/her grievance at Level One, he/she may continue to Level Two. the grievant shall fill out and file Level Two of the Grievance Form with the Office of the Superintendent/President within ten (10) days of the written response by the grievant's immediate supervisor.
-On the same day, a copy of the Level Two grievance form must be received by the Association president.
+If the grievance is not resolved at Level 1, it may be submitted by the grievant to the College Superintendent/President within ten (10) days of receipt of the level 1 response.
+A written response will be provided within 10 days.
+On the same day, a copy of the grievance form must be received by the Association president.

-The Superintendent/President or his/her designee shall respond in writing to the grievant and the Association within ten (10) days of the filing of the Level Two grievance.

-15.4.3 Level Three
+Level Three